 also stages shows, which are often provocative.

 Green and pleasant

 Among the abundance of greenery in the city centre, Petrín Hill offers miles of trails and vistas at every step.
 A flatter, still scenic, option is Kampa Park and the Vltava riverside.
 Malá Strana is dotted with beautiful formal gardens, open from April to October.
-A different perspective opens up on the Vltava, where the Prague Venice boating company has sightseeing trips year-round.
+A different perspective opens up on the Vltava, where the Prague Boats boating company has sightseeing trips year-round.